Go Back Email Link

 Glue the Stem to the Base

-• Add a clip of your choice to the recipe card holder - I used an acrylic clip with a sticky backing.
-You can also use a wood or metal clip, depending on the colors and theme of your holder.
+• Add a clip of your choice to the card holder - I used an acrylic clip with a sticky backing.
+You can also use a wood or metal clip, depending on the colors and theme of your project.

 Add the Clip